 “One stop shop” is a shorthand to describe a broad service offering.
 The phrase originated in the late 1920s as a positioning strategy for an automotive repair store.
 At the time the business model was unique.
 Auto parts, auto repairs, and auto sales were separate businesses.
 If a customer needed to fix his car he’d have to visit two or more stores.
-Bringing parts and service together in one business at one location was a paradigm shift in the automotive industry in the 1920s and 30s, and it created a huge value proposition for customers.
+Bringing parts and services together in one business at one location was a paradigm shift in the automotive industry in the 1920s and 30s, and it created a huge value proposition for customers.

 The catchiness of the phrase propelled one stop shop into pop culture.
 Generalists in every industry — printing, marketing, electronics, legal, distribution, you name it — have used it.
 The phrase has transitioned from a brilliant tagline into a cliché, and that’s why you should avoid using “one stop shop” with your brand.

-Established brands with a broad product offering focus on what makes them unique:
+Now, established brands with a broad product offering focus on what makes them unique:

 - Walmart provides everyday items for the household at low prices.
 The current tagline is “Save Money.
 Live Better.”